zieglerk/python-tutorials/README.md

 # python-tutorials

 This repository contains
-- instructions to setup a minimal python environment and
+- *installation instructions* for a minimal python environment
-- Jupyter notebooks to introduce the basic concepts of python
+- *Jupyter notebooks* to introduce the basic concepts of python
-- Quizzes to test the understanding of said concepts
+- *Quizzes* to test the understanding of said concepts

 Prerequisites
 - access to a computing environment with installation rights